Hunter052/alx-low_level_programming/README.md

-This repository contains the projects made during the introduction to C programmm
+This repository contains the projects made during the introduction to C programm